Sydney-Australia

 “Don’t be such a sook.”

 People who have a hard time controlling their tempers might get angry and throw a tantrum.
-Toddlers often do this and so do drunk people.
+Toddlers often do this, as do drunk people.

-“You don’t have to spit the dummy, just talk.”
+“You don’t have to spit the dummy, just tell me what’s wrong.”

 Emerging from surf culture, “stoked” means excited or thrilled about something.